Skip to main content

 The endocrine system is inextricably linked with metabolic health.
 Hormones like insulin, leptin, and adiponectin, secreted by the pancreas and adipose tissue, play critical roles in energy balance and nutrient partitioning.
 Insulin resistance, a state where cells become less responsive to insulin’s signals, is a central feature of metabolic dysfunction.
 This resistance not only impacts glucose metabolism but also has far-reaching effects on other endocrine pathways.

-For example, can lead to increased insulin levels, which in women can stimulate ovarian androgen production, contributing to conditions like polycystic ovary syndrome (PCOS).
+For example, insulin resistance can lead to increased insulin levels, which in women can stimulate ovarian androgen production, contributing to conditions like polycystic ovary syndrome (PCOS).
 In men, insulin resistance is associated with lower testosterone levels.

 Adipose tissue, once considered merely a storage depot, is now recognized as an active endocrine organ, secreting hormones (adipokines) that influence inflammation, insulin sensitivity, and even reproductive function.
 Chronic inflammation, often driven by dietary choices and sedentary lifestyles, can disrupt hormonal receptor sensitivity and alter hormone metabolism, creating a vicious cycle of dysregulation.